song248/VadCLIP-fintune/README.md

+# Info
+I was only trying to use ufc data related codes.
+If you want to apply it to your dataset, you should first convert the video file using the <b>video_to_npy.py</b> file.

 # VadCLIP
 This is the official Pytorch implementation of our paper:
 **"VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection"** in **AAAI 2024.**